pombredanne/ctypesgen-wiki/HackingTips.md

 ## Run test suite

 Currently the tests are hard coded to use GNU gcc, and gcc needs to be in the path.

-Test suite also only works if called from the "test" directory.

-E.g. assuming in root svn checkout directory:

-Set path, Windows example (Linux/Unix probably has gcc in the path already):
+The test suite also only works if called from the "test" directory.
+E.g. assuming in root svn checkout directory, you can run the following example on Windows.
+(Linux/Unix probably has gcc in the path already)

     path %SystemDrive%\MinGW\bin;%PATH%

-run test(s):
+... then run test(s):

     cd test
     python testsuite.py

-May be able to run nose or some other test runner but the test suite simply relies on the batteries included unittest module.
+You may be able to run nose or some other test runner but the test suite simply relies on the batteries included unittest module.